NSchrading/NSchrading.github.io/data.md

 <section id="reddit"></section>

-# Reddit Abuse Research Data
+# Reddit Domestic Abuse Research Data

-This data was used to create a general classifier to find text describing abuse.
-Analysis of this data can reveal the general dynamics of abuse, and can be used to study how online users discuss abuse.
+This data was used to create a general classifier to find text describing domestic abuse.
+Analysis of this data can reveal the general dynamics of domestic abuse, and can be used to study how online users discuss abuse.
 Discourse studies between submitters and commenters could be a very interesting experiment to conduct.
 Other studies on relationships and advice seeking behavior on Reddit could also be conducted.
 The following subreddits were collected from:

 |                     | abuseinterrupted | domesticviolence | survivorsofabuse | casualconversation | advice    | anxiety   | anger     |
 |-------------------- | ---------------- | ---------------- | ---------------- | ------------------ | --------- | --------- | --------- |